dagz55/trigo-lite/README.md

 ## Features

 - **Dispatch Dashboard (`/`):**
-  - Live map visualization of triders and ride requests using Mapbox.
+  - Live map visualization of triders and ride requests using Mapbox with a 3D perspective.
-  - TODA (Tricycle Operators and Drivers' Association) zone boundaries displayed on the map.
+  - TODA (Tricycle Operators and Drivers' Association) zone boundaries displayed on the map for Las Piñas City.
   - Real-time (mocked) updates for trider locations and incoming ride requests.
   - Selection of triders and ride requests for dispatch.
   - Route calculation and ETA preview using Mapbox Directions API.